wisesmile/github-notetaker-wisesmile/README.md

 # Application Notes
 - react wants multiple and reusable components
 - map allows for iterating through an array

-# Gitflow
-- each work session is a feature start
-- push to remote is fine, delete local

 [Build Your First React App](https://egghead.io/series/build-your-first-react-js-application)